 Employers who wish to employ or engage practitioners on the sub-register have a responsibility to support them to make a safe return to practice and to ensure patient safety.

 Employers should consider:

-Employers should also have regard to the health and safety of practitioners on the sub-register, particularly if they in a high-risk group for COVID-19 for more severe infection.
+Employers should also have regard to the health and safety of practitioners on the sub-registers, particularly if they are in a high-risk group for COVID-19 for more severe infection.

 As an employer you have an obligation to make sure that the registered health practitioners you have employed are registered.
-You can look up all registered health practitioners on Register of practitioners.
-Practitioners on the sub-register appear with a green flag until the sub-register is closed for their profession.
+You can look up all registered health practitioners on the Register of practitioners.
+The public register will show if a practitioner is on the 2020 or 2021 pandemic response sub-register.